AiursoftWeb/AiurScript/README.md

 ## How to use

-Executing the following command to trigger the functions in this repo.

-Or you can use our one-line script import.
+You can install via the one-line install script.
 Put the following line to the start of your script.

 ```bash
 aiur() { arg="$( cut -d ' ' -f 2- <<< "$@" )" && curl -sL https://github.com/AiursoftWeb/AiurScript/raw/master/$1.sh | sudo bash -s $arg; }